 US Bwin Poker for American Players

-Bwin.com is an Australia based online gambling company which holds a plethora of gambling licenses, including ones issued by the governments of UK, France, Italy, Gibraltar, Austria, Croatia and Mexico.
-Many gambling experts are predicting the next major country to license Bwin will be the United Stares.
+Bwin.com, which is not accepting all US citizens (aside from those mentioned above in 2 states), is an Australia based online gambling company which holds a plethora of gambling licenses, including ones issued by the governments of the UK, France, Italy, Gibraltar, Austria, Croatia, Mexico, and the United States.

-During the same month (July 2010) a bill (HR2267) which proposes the legalization and regulation of online poker in the US passed the US House Representatives Financial Services Committee by a 41-22 vote, Bwin.com and PartyGaming (the company behind PartyPoker.com) announced plans to merge.
-This merger, worth $250 billion US, will see the merged company traded on the London Stock Exchange, where overnight they’ll become the world’s largest publicly traded online gambling company.
-While laws remain unchanged, the company will not be forthcoming in admitting so, but most believe this merger is part of each company’s preparation strategy for the return of US based online poker.
+In July 2010 a bill, HR2267, proposed the legalization and regulation of online poker in the US which passed the US House Representatives Financial Services Committee by a 41-22 vote.
+Shortly after, Bwin.com and PartyGaming (the company behind PartyPoker.com) announced plans to merge.
+This merger saw the merged company traded on the London Stock Exchange, where overnight they become the world’s largest publicly traded online gambling company.
+Many believe this merger was in part of each company’s preparation strategy to return to the US based online poker.

 While the mistakes of the past can not be erased, they can be fixed.
-Due to demands from over one million members of the Poker Players Alliance (PPA), who were perhaps speaking for the some odd 50 million poker players in the US, expressing outrage for Congress’s 2006 actions, the current Congress is finally acting.
-While HR2267, which passed committee in July 2010, still needs to pass the full House, the Senate, and then be signed into law by the President, many players, industry members and operators are optimistic that US licensed poker will be available by 2012.
-PartyGaming and Bwin merging makes perfect sense, as each company will now be in a better position to take advantage of this, and will certainly be seekers of the first ever US internet gaming license.
+Due to demands from millions of members of the Poker Players Alliance (PPA), who were perhaps speaking for the some odd 50 million poker players in the US expressing outrage for Congress’s 2006 actions, Congress finally acted.
+HR 2267 passed the full House and the Senate, and was signed into law by the President.
+Industry members and operators saw US licensed poker become a reality in 2013.
+PartyGaming and Bwin merging made perfect sense, as each company positioned themselves to take advantage of this opportunity.

 PartyGaming and Bwin each bring big name brand potential to the table.
-PartyGaming brings PartyPoker, the largest US friendly poker site from 2002-late 2006, and Bwin has the potential to bring PokerRoom.com, a brand they’ve returned but could revive, which was also a massive size in the US market.
+PartyGaming brings PartyPoker, the largest US friendly poker site from 2002 to late 2006, and Bwin which has been one of the largest poker networks at certain times.
 The brand recognition each company has to offer, combined with the networking capabilities Bwin brings to the table, moves each company into a much better position to take over their previous roles as the world’s largest online poker site and largest online poker network.
-One thing’s for sure: when online poker is legal in the US, competition will be fierce, as big money companies such as Google, Harrah’s, MGM, Budweiser, etc., decide on ways to take advantage of the gold rush that will ensue when online poker returns to the US.
-It will be interesting to see how this all plays out.
 To learn more on this Party/Bwin topic, see our page on US PartyPoker; and for more information in general, browse any of the pages of our site.
-In the meantime, there are still plenty of large sites accepting US players, such as PokerStars.com and Full Tilt Poker.
+In the meantime, there are still plenty of large sites accepting US players, please see our homepage.